tsucres/SwiftyComments/README.md

 - More abstraction on top of the tableview:
 	- getting rid of the `init(style: UITableViewCellStyle, reuseIdentifier: String?)`
 	- override the `func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> CommentCell`
-- The add/delete rows in iOS 11 is a bit weird.. any solution?
+- The animation for adding/deleting rows in iOS 11 is a bit weird.. any solution?
+- mark comments as expanded/folded so that, when expanding a comment, the state (expanded/folded) of its replies is maintained.
+Currently, when a comment having folded replies is folded and then unfolded, its replies are beeing unfolded too.
+- Better documentation/README

 ## License